juanpablorenau/RickAndMorty/README.md

 - **Clean Architecture**: The application follows the Clean Architecture principle to separate responsibilities into different layers, which facilitates code maintenance and scalability.
 - **Repository Pattern**: The Repository Pattern is used to abstract the data access logic, allowing data sources to be changed without affecting the rest of the application.
 - **MVVM**: The Model-View-ViewModel (MVVM) pattern is used to separate the user interface logic from the business logic.
+- **Dependency injection**: Allows a class to receive its dependencies from an external source, rather than creating them internally.
 - **Flows**: Flows are used to handle user interface events asynchronously.
 - **Coroutines**: Coroutines are used to handle asynchronous operations and improve the efficiency of the application.
 - **Room**: Room is used for data persistence in the application.